 An interesting summary of the possible benefits of caffeine consumption was published by the New York Times.
 They showed several of the known benefits of caffeine, including:

-- Routines – Routines are a secondary way that caffeine provides a benefit.
+There may also be benefit to the routine itself.
 Routines are a natural form of comfort.
 The more you get into a routine, the more comfortable you feel with yourself and your surroundings.
 Those that drink coffee regularly often start to need it as a way of avoiding withdrawal symptoms (and simply as an enjoyable drink to start the day).
-This cause a routine, like a regular coffee shop or brewing at home every morning, and that routine can start each day more comfortably.
+These routines, like visiting a regular coffee shop or brewing at home every morning, can allow you to begin each day more comfortably.

 Each of these represents a potential reason that caffeine may benefit those living with anxiety.
 Yet even if one doesn't believe in these benefits, the reality is that there is very little, if any, evidence that those living with general anxiety are negatively affected by caffeine.